 The cost of this insurance is based on the kind of employees you have, taken from tables developed from claims taken out by employees in similar businesses.
 When you have a new business, your insurer will give you a nonnegotiable rate, but over time, the insurer will give you a lower rate based on fewer claims by your employees.
 Depending on your insurance company, there are many things that you can do to keep your rate low, including having ergonomic equipment available and special employee training on how to avoid injury on the job.

 The largest single insurance cost for most businesses is employee health insurance.
 A total of $1.1 billion was paid for employee health care coverage in Michigan in recent years.
 The average single person health plan cost employers $5,321, and a family policy typically cost $15,242.
 There are many kinds of insurance you may want to offer your employees, including the following:

 - Health plan insurance: This is required by law for companies with 50 or more employees, but many smaller businesses are opting to provide this coverage as a service for their loyal workers.

 - Life insurance: In case something happens to your employee, you may want to cover the employee as well as protect the employee's family.

 - Disability insurance: This is similar to life insurance and pays out when an employee cannot work anymore for any reason.

 Offering insurance plans to your employees may not cost you much but can improve employee morale and loyalty.
 Rates and benefits for employee plans vary widely from one provider to another, so it’s important to shop around for the coverage that meets both their needs and your business’s budget.

-There were 10,338 reported identity thefts in 2014 in Michigan, the sixth highest number in the nation.
+There were 10,338 reported identity thefts recently in Michigan, the sixth highest number in the nation.
 You may not think about coverage for eventualities like this, but if you aren’t covered, the effect can be devastating.
 The potential liability is limited only by your credit.